What Clients Regret After Renovating in NYC (Real Cases)

 A client budgets $400,000 for a gut renovation of a two-bedroom condominium in Tribeca.
 That number covers construction costs, and they’ve verified with their contractor that it’s realistic for the scope.
 What they haven’t fully mapped out are the costs that surround the construction contract.

 Architectural and engineering fees run $55,000.
 The expediter’s fees for DOB filing and coordination add another $8,000.
 The building’s non-refundable review fee is $3,500.
-The security deposit held in escrow by the condo board is $20,000.
-The cost of additional insurance coverage required by the building, passed through by the contractor, is $4,200.
+The condo board also holds a $20,000 security deposit in escrow — refundable after the building’s final inspection, but tied up and unavailable for the duration.
+The additional insurance coverage the building requires, passed through by the contractor, is $4,200.
 A structural discovery after demolition produces a change order for $22,000.
 Three material upgrades the client authorizes mid-project add $18,000.
-Temporary housing during construction costs $6,500 per month for nine months.
+Temporary housing during construction costs $6,500 per month for nine months — nearly $60,000.

-By the time the renovation is complete, the client has spent roughly $540,000 on a project they budgeted at $400,000.
+By the time the renovation is complete, the client has spent roughly $570,000 in real, non-refundable cost on a project they budgeted at $400,000, with the $20,000 deposit tied up in escrow on top of that.
 The construction contract came in close to budget.
-The renovation didn’t.
+The project as a whole did not.

-The regret here is specifically about how the budget was framed at the outset.
+The problem here is how the budget was framed at the outset.
 The $400,000 was treated as the total rather than as the construction component of a total that was always going to be larger.
 Soft costs, carrying costs, contingency, and the inevitable evolution of scope during construction are predictable categories.
-Budgeting for them explicitly at the start would not have changed the outcome, but it would have changed how the client experienced the cost.
+Budgeting for them explicitly at the start wouldn’t have changed the final number, but it would have changed how the client experienced it.

 “We Just Put in Recessed Lights and Called It a Day”